📝 Team & numbers · ⏱️ 3 min read

 Why this matters for temp workers

-Temp workers often work in different kitchens and don't know your system.
-They're more likely to give oversized portions or throw away things that are still good.
-That costs you money.
+Temp workers bounce between different kitchens and don't know your system.
+They're way more likely to give oversized portions or toss things that are perfectly good.
+That hits your bottom line hard.

 Temp worker gives 50 grams extra pasta per plate: